 Its that time of the year, a time when the tech titans lineup their flagship phones to showcase their technological brawn and brain.
-While most eyes would be glued onto the Samsung Galaxy Note 10, Apple iPhone 11 and Google Pixel 4, Huawei Mate 30 Pro stands neck to neck to the big three.
+While most eyes would be glued onto the Samsung Galaxy Note 10+, Apple iPhone 11 Pro Max and Google Pixel 4 XL, Huawei Mate 30 Pro stands neck to neck with the big three.
 Over the years, it has raced to the top with powerful performance and brilliant cameras.
 Think of cameras and Google gets the hiccups as Pixel portfolio outsmarts the competition.
+Can the newly unveiled iPhone 11 Pro Max and Samsung Galaxy Note 10 Plus give Google a good run for its money?

 A 10MP front camera resides within the Infinity-O hole on the screen.
-As for the back, you are likely to get a main 12MP (f/1.5) sensor along with a 12MP (f/2.1) Telephoto sensor and finally a 16MP (f/2.2) Ultra-wide angle sensor.
+As for the back, you get a main 12MP sensor along with a 12MP Telephoto Zoom sensor and finally a 16MP Ultra-wide angle sensor.

-The back cameras is an area where the Cupertino company is expected to bet heavy.
-The square stage will seat three 12MP lenses, which includes a primary ‘standard’ sensor (with decent low-light capabilities), a zoom lens and finally a new wide-angle sensor.
-This year, you might get 120fps slo-mo recording.
+The Cupertino company has banked heavily on the new rear camera triplet.
+The square stage seats three 12MP lenses, which includes a primary ‘standard’ sensor (with f/1.8 aperture), a telephoto zoom (f/2.4) lens and finally a new 120-degree ultra-wide-angle (f/2.0) sensor.
+On the video front, you get 4K@60 fps from all three cameras.

 Apple’s neural engine as well as a dedicated image processor that augments the iPhone photos.
-Rest, we safely guess the arrival of an upgraded A13 Bionic chip and iOS 13 software.
-As for 5G, we will have to most probably wait until next year’s iPhone 12.
+Rest, it ships with an upgraded A13 Bionic chip and iOS 13 software.

 Pixel 4 and Pixel 4 XL is slated to arrive in the month of October 2019.